tytso/xfstests-bld/Documentation/gce-xfstests.md

 require updating your local copy of the xfstests-bld git repository to get the latest version of the gce-xfstests script.

-If you don't want to use the pre-built image see the section "Creating a new GCE test appliance image" below.
+If you don't want to use the pre-built image, please see the section "Creating a new GCE test appliance image" below for instructions to build your own image from source.

 ## Run "gce-xfstests setup"

-The command "gce-xfstests setup" will set some GCE settings for gce-xfstests, but more importantly, it will sanity check the configuration parameters for correctness and print some errors or warnings messages if it detects potential problems that might prevent gce-xfstests from functioning correctly.
+The command "gce-xfstests setup" will set some GCE settings for gce-xfstests, but more importantly, it will sanity check the configuration parameters for gce-xfstests.
+If there are any problems or potential problems, it will report them so you can fix them.

 # Running gce-xfstests

+Once you have completed all of the set up tasks listed above, you can now start using gce-xfstests.
+The GCE_KERNEL configuration parameter should be set to the location of your build directory or the kernel that you want to boot.
+So for example, you could set it to /build/ext4, or /build/ext4/arch/x86/boot/bzImage.
+By setting it to the top-level of the build directory, you can apply a patch to your kernel, build it, and then run "gce-xfstests smoke".
+This speeds up your edit, compile, debug cycle, so you can improve your development velocity.

 Running gce-xfstests is much like [kvm-xfstests](kvm-xfstests.md):